Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 4) User Journey configuration

-User Journey determines all steps "business logic" which are executed during the authentication flow.
-The ClaimsProviderSelections element determines which authentication providers are visible for user in sign in view in Azure AD B2C.
-In this case IDPExchange is the new third party IDP.
-Orchestration step 2 must contain reference to the IDPExchange which was declared in the first step.
+User Journey determines all steps of "business logic" that are executed during the authentication flow.
+The ClaimsProviderSelections element determines which authentication providers are visible for the user in the sign-in view in Azure AD B2C.
+In this case, IDPExchange is the new third-party IDP.
+Orchestration step 2 must contain a reference to the IDPExchange which was declared in the first step.

-Note! sample below does not contain all required orchestration steps.
+Note!
+The sample below does not contain all the required orchestration steps.

 <UserJourney Id="SignUpOrSignInWithFederation">